drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Structural Determinants of the Biological Activity of 1

-Nothing was known about the structural determinants responsible for the inhibitory activity of compound 1.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/structural-determinants-biological-activity-1-93dc86e4'><i class='fa fa-play' aria-hidden='true'></i></button>Nothing was known about the structural determinants responsible for the inhibitory activity of compound 1.
 The J&#38;J group was interested in finding out how the hit compound 1 interacts with BACE-1, to take advantage of such knowledge to rationally develop more potent inhibitors.
 In the framework of collaboration with Astex Therapeutics, the X-ray structure of BACE-1 complexed with compound 1 was solved.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.